ranbureand/sitefolio/_posts/2021-08-14-multilingual-sites-in-jekyll-3.markdown

 {: .code-l }
 {% endraw %}

-The third block of code runs in the remote eventuality in which both the first and second blocks of code are not run, so that we make sure, again, to serve a fallback page to our web surfers.
+The third block of code runs in the remote eventuality in which both the first and second blocks of code do not run, so that we make sure, again, to serve a fallback page to our web surfers.

 #### Fallback page